-Metro Transit's Homeless Action Team (HAT), 6 Metro Transit Police officers and a night case manager, provide support/resources to help homeless get off the streets.
-The HAT team makes referrals to shelters and/or services/resources needed.
+Metro Transit's Homeless Action Team (HAT), 6 Metro Transit Police officers and a case manager, provides street outreach, support and resources to help homeless get off the streets.

-Saint Paul Central Library, building on its core value that everybody is welcome, continues weekly outreach through the Community Resource Outreach Project.
-Referrals to community resources are made and a social worker guides access to mental health supports.
-Rondo Community Library also provides a social worker to provide resources and support.
-CoC partners with the library and case manager by recruiting social service agencies to provide information on available services.
+The downtown library continues its weekly street outreach services through the Community Resource Outreach Project (CROP).
+Referrals to community resources are provided and a social worker assists with access to mental health supports.
+Rondo Community Library also provides a social worker to problem solve, provide resources and support.
+The CoC partners with the library and its case manager by recruiting social service agencies to provide information on available services.

-The downtown YMCA offers homelessness prevention, housing and supportive services for youth: resource line; street/community-based outreach; rental assistance, connections to community resources; parenting classes; transitional living programs; food shelves, and Enough in partnership with Safe Harbor to assist youth leave the sex trade.
+The downtown YMCA offers homelessness prevention, housing, and supportive services that include: youth resource line; school, street and community-based youth outreach; one-time rental assistance; connections to community resources; youth parenting classes; transitional living programs for young adults; youth food shelves; and Enough in partnership with Safe Harbor Minnesota to assist youth leave the sex trade.

-Winter Safe Space, began winter 2017-18 continued winter 2018-19, a partnership of the County, City, and St. Paul Foundation, to address immediate winter shelter needs of homeless sleeping in skyways, on Metro trains/in stations.
-Operated by Catholic Charities it provided 64 beds (14 more than in 2018) and offered outreach/case management services.
-It is likely to continue another winter as a more permanent solution is explored.
+Winter Safe Space continued, a partnership of Ramsey County, the City, and St. Paul Foundation to address immediate winter shelter needs of homeless sleeping in skyways, on Metro Transit trains or in stations.
+Operated by Catholic Charities it provided 64 beds (14 more than 2018) and extended its hours to allow for increased outreach and case management services.
+It is likely that Winter Safe Space will continue for another winter as a more permanent solution is explored.

-Through support from private funders, foundations, the City, and MHFA, Catholic Charities opened the Dorothy Day Center - Higher Ground facility - adding 280 shelter beds and 193 permanent supportive housing (PSH) units.
-Phase II, opening late 2019, will provide 177 PSH units and an Opportunity Center - wrap around services that include medical/mental health care, job counseling and referral to supportive services.
+Catholic Charities Dorothy Day Center Phase II construction should complete in late 2019.
+It will provide 177 supportive housing units and an Opportunity Center with wrap around services - medical, mental health, job counseling, and referrals to supportive services.

-City-owned St. Paul Residence continues for LMI, long-term homeless adults, using the Housing First model to provide PSH.
-There are 60 single room occupancy (SRO) units and an additional 60 SROs for late-stage chronic alcoholics and/or those with mental health disorders.
+The City continues to partner with Catholic Charities at city-owned St. Paul Residence for lowincome, long-term homeless adults.
+Using the Housing First model it provides affordable, permanent supportive housing: 60 single room occupancy (SRO) units and 60 SROs for chronic alcoholics and/or those with a mental health issues.